• World tours as special guests of Michael Buble

 • Release of “All Natural Live” – DVD and CD in 2013

-• Release of new studio album in 2013
+• Release of new studio album “Hidden in Plain Sight” in 2015

 For Naturally 7, the turning point came in the fall of 2007.
 From quiet success all over Europe they have been propelled onto the world stage, performing before millions of people.